Otto Soglow: The Little King

 His character The Little King first appeared in The New Yorker in 1930.
-William Randolph Hearst lured Soglow away for his King Features Syndicate, but contractual obligations to The New Yorker prevented The Little King from appearing immediately.
+William Randolph Hearst hired Soglow away for his King Features Syndicate.
+Contractual obligations to The New Yorker prevented The Little King from appearing immediately.
 Soglow then produced a knock-off strip called The Ambassador from 1933 to 1934.
 After The Little King debuted on September 9, 1934, it ran until Soglow's death in 1975.
-It is still available today through King Features' email service, DailyINK.
+It is available through King Features' email service, DailyINK.